 Evolution ◆ Biophysics ◆ Computation

-Currently, I research the convergent evolution of photosynthetic animal-microbe symbioses in corals, bivalve mollusks, and other invertebrates.
-As a Stanford Science Fellow, I am advised by Jen Dionne and Steve Palumbi; I am also supported by the NSF Postdoctoral Research Fellowship, for which I am advised by Sonke Johnsen.
-David Haig supervised my PhD at Harvard, where I was an NDSEG Fellow and an Ashford Fellow.
+Nature is interdisciplinary.
+To best understand and protect the natural world, we need to bring together methods from applied physics, evolutionary theory, computational science, and ecology.
+Currently, I am an Assistant Professor in the Department of Ecology & Evolution at the University of Chicago and the Marine Biological Lab (MBL).
+Before this, I was a Stanford Science Fellow advised by Jen Dionne and Steve Palumbi, with support from the NSF Postdoctoral Research Fellowship (advised by Sonke Johnsen).
+Before coming to Stanford, David Haig supervised my PhD at Harvard, where I was an NDSEG Fellow and an Ashford Fellow.
 Before that, I studied biology at Yale (advised by Leo Buss and Rick Prum) and received an MPhil in enviromental policy as a Rhodes Scholar.

 These projects may seem broad, but they are intimately connected.
 By studying fantastic ornaments in birds and spiders, I acquired the tools in computational optics to research photosynthesis in threatened coral reef ecosystems.
 After researching genetic conflicts in human pregnancy, I launched a project on host-symbiont conflict as a cause of coral bleaching and gained the data science skills to research urban forestry.
 My research philosophy can be summed up in one sentence, oft repeated by my PhD supervisor David Haig: it is worth our while to focus on the fundamental interconnectedness of all things.